Particle momentum spectra, correlations, and maximum entropy principle in high-multiplicity collision events: Introduction

 At the same time, a hydrodynamic description of the evolution may still be applied for the mean density associated with the expectation value of the energy-momentum tensor in a quantum state corresponding to, say, the most central $pp$ collisions.
 To proceed with such a description, the true state of a system can be approximated by a state that is characterized by the knowledge of the expectation values of only some observables.
-This can be done by using Zubarev's formalism of the non-equilibrium statistical operator \cite{Zubarev-1a,Zubarev-1b,Zubarev-1c,Zubarev-1d}, for modern developments see Refs. \cite{Zubarev-2,Zubarev-3,Zubarev-4} and references therein.
+This can be done by using Zubarev's formalism of the nonequilibrium statistical operator \cite{Zubarev-1a,Zubarev-1b,Zubarev-1c,Zubarev-1d}; for modern developments, see Refs. \cite{Zubarev-2,Zubarev-3,Zubarev-4} and references therein.
 In such an approach, a statistical ensemble of multiplicity fluctuations, corresponding to some fixed centrality of a collision, can appear at some later stage of evolution, when a classical-statistical description of these fluctuations becomes possible.
 Once this is taken into account, the discrepancy with hydrodynamics should disappear.

 This paper is structured as follows.
-In Sec. \ref{decoherence}, we focus on decoherence of multiplicity fluctuations and the distinction between quantum fluctuations of multiplicities and classical fluctuations of the ones.
+In Sec. \ref{decoherence}, we focus on the distinction between quantum and classical multiplicity fluctuations.
 In Sec. \ref{maximum}, we apply the maximum entropy principle to estimate a quantum state at the kinetic freeze-out.
-In Sec. \ref{HBT} we derive the expressions for multiplicity-selected particle momentum spectra and correlation functions.
+In Sec. \ref{HBT}, we derive the expressions for multiplicity-selected particle momentum spectra and correlation functions.
 Our conclusions are given in Sec. \ref{Concl}.